17th International Architecture Exhibition – La Biennale di Venezia

 The project team

 Mounir Ayoub, architect and journalist; Vanessa Lacaille, architect and garden designer; Fabrice Aragno, film director, producer and cutter; and Pierre Szczepski, painter, sculptor and model maker.
-All four work together at Laboratoire d'architecture in Geneva.
+Mounir Ayoub and Vanessa Lacaille work together at Laboratoire d'architecture in Geneva.
 The firm combines architectural and landscaping experiments with research and writing activities.

 The jury was made up of Céline Guibat (jury president, architect EPFL, SIA, Zurich, Sion), Anna Hohler (architecture critic, UNIL, SIA, Lausanne), Verena Konrad (architecture curator, Vorarlberg, Austria), Lukas Meyer (architect ETH, FAS, Bellinzona) and Rob Wilson (architecture writer, The architects' journal, London, UK).

-This year, 51 dossiers were submitted to Pro Helvetia and in accordance to the competition regulations, seven projects have been selected for the shortlist of the competition.
+This year, 51 dossiers were submitted to Pro Helvetia and in accordance with the competition regulations, seven projects have been selected for the shortlist of the competition.

-These seven projects have been chosen by Pro Helvetia based on the recommendation of a specialised jury:
+These seven projects have been chosen by Pro Helvetia based on the recommendation of a specialized jury:

 - "Les villes suisses se jettent à l'eau", a project of Paysage n'co sarl: Valérie Hoffmeyer, Monique Keller and Sylvie Kleiber - Geneva

-- «Open Limit», a project of LVPH Architectes: Laurent Vuilleumier and Paul Humbert - Pampigny
+- "Open Limit", a project by LVPH Architectes: Laurent Vuilleumier and Paul Humbert - Pampigny

 - "The seven rules", a project of studioSML: Sara Cavicchioli, Léo Collomb, Max Collomb and Lisa Collomb - Lausanne